jodhernandezbe/focapd-plastics/README.md

 ### Data orchestator

 Feel free to use a data orchestator like Airflow or Prefect.
 This would be more important if you try to increase the data volume.

+### Note

+The project structure follows a modular approach to facilitate the expansion and mantainability.
+In addition, it follows a single responsability principle and separation of concern.
+Keep this principle as part of good practices and clean code.